 Although MeshChat is a commonly deployed service, it is a third party package which is not available in the AREDN® repositories.
 You can find additional information by visiting this link: MeshChat at Trevor’s Bench

 As originally designed, MeshChat uses the Perl programming language and is able to run either on an AREDN® node or on a LAN-connected Debian or Raspberry Pi computer.
-With the project to retire Perl on AREDN® nodes, there are now alternative MeshChat packages which use the Lua programming language for running on nodes.
+After the retirement of Perl on AREDN® nodes, there are now alternative MeshChat packages which use the Lua programming language for running on nodes.
 If you are running the original Perl version on an external computer, you can still use the new Lua API on your node to provide the computer with the list of MeshChat nodes.
-These Lua packages are available at the following link: Lua MeshChat
+These packages are available at the following links:

 Internet Relay Chat

 Several implementations of Internet Relay Chat are available, either as open source software or in proprietary versions.
 The Internet Relay Chat Daemon (IRCd) is a server program that listens for connections from IRC client programs and brokers the communication between the connected clients.
 With this client-server architecture, the IRC server must be available on a network link with sufficient bandwidth in order for the clients to function.

 A wide variety of features and functions are available with these and similar chat programs, including various zones, channel types, and user roles.
 For additional information about IRC services, visit IRC Clients

 Originally known as Jabber, XMPP servers have been around for a long time but are fully compliant with modern messaging standards thanks to a large community of developers worldwide.
 These servers provide one-to-one messaging as well as group chat sessions.
 User lists have activity and presence indicators, and chat history can be archived for later use.
 There are dozens of feature modules available for XMPP servers which can extend the functionality as needed.